 Robert Schwebel (AZ): ‘I’m Very Frightened by What’s Going On’

-As a clinical psychologist, Bob Schwebel (71) a Democrat from Tucson, AZ, develops drug abuse recovery programs focusing on the reasons behind addiction.
-He rebelled against Judaism as a child but had a bar mitzvah while living in Hungary, where his parents were on teaching sabbaticals.
-Schwebel is also a human- rights activist and volunteers his time doing intake interviews for immigrants seeking asylum.
+Robert Schwebel (71), a Democrat from Tucson, AZ, is a clinical psychologist specializing in drug abuse.
+He had his bar mitzvah in Hungary, where his parents were on teaching sabbaticals.
+He created a drug counseling program focusing on the reasons behind addiction and recently published Leap of Power: Take Control of Alcohol, Drugs, and Your Life.
+Schwebel is also a human rights activist and has volunteered his time doing intake interviews for immigrants seeking asylum.

 What issues most concern you in this election cycle?

 From a professional point of view, drug policy is at the top of the list.
 I’m also concerned about all the wars the United States is involved in, including the threat of nuclear annihilation.
 I always resented it when people said things like, “Please clap for all our soldiers.”
 I wanted to say, “What about the waste of money?”
 And I’m concerned about the climate and recklessness on that issue.
 I’m also concerned about racism and economic disparity.
 Those two are tied to my interest in drug policy.
 So much drug policy has been dictated by racism.

 I used to think Jews were all progressive; that as a group we were fighting for minorities and progressive causes.
 But I think that’s changed in my lifetime.
 I used to feel proud of Jewish progressive leanings, and I don’t see that anymore.
 I have to admit, I like that Bernie Sanders is Jewish, that there’s Jewish representation.
 And I very clearly remember my parents saying to me, “You can be successful in whatever you do, but you have to make a contribution.”
 And I think that’s Jewish.
 I never wanted success or money for its own sake.
 I want success in order to do good.

 Why are Bernie Sanders and Elizabeth Warren your top choices?